What Is Stoicism? A Simple Guide for Beginners

 Stoicism teaches three fundamental ideas:

-- Focus on what you control: Your thoughts, actions, and responses
+- Focus on what you control: Your thoughts, choices, efforts, and responses

-- Accept what you don't control: Other people, weather, traffic, outcomes
+- Accept what you don't control: Other people's behaviour, outcomes, circumstances, the past

-- Live according to virtue: Be wise, courageous, just, and temperate
+- Live according to virtue: Be wise, courageous, just, and disciplined

 What is a Stoic?